 So Governor Northam would definitely veto a ban?

-Leaving aside the current makeup of the legislature, we know it’s swung back and forth.
+The legislature has swung back and forth.
 Could a future legislature have more of a social conservative bent?

 Does the Virginia legislature have a filibuster?
 Would there be any way for a minority to scuttle pro-life legislation?